fmartig/RepData_PeerAssessment1/PA1_template.md

 ```
 There are 2304 missing values in the steps variable, representing 13.1% of the data.

-The choice was made to fill-in the missing values with the mean number of steps for the corresponding interval (ie the values calculated in the previous part).
+The choice was made to fill-in the missing values with the mean number of steps for the corresponding interval calculated across all days (ie the values calculated in the previous part).
+It is based on the assumption that this method, though imperfect, will not be too disruptive.

 Two intermediary datasets were used:
 - the "missing" dataset, from the previous code chunk